SensoftInc/spidar-sdk/docs/nic_system_info.rst

      - DIP number of the application.
    * - kernel_version
      - String
-     - Version of the installed kernal.
+     - Version of the installed kernel.
    * - hardware_id
      - String
      - Unique identifier of the NIC hardware.